elastic/kibana/packages/core/lifecycle/core-lifecycle-browser/README.md

 # @kbn/core-lifecycle-browser

-This package contains the public type for core's lifecycle contracts:
+This package contains the public types for core's lifecycle contracts:
 - `CoreSetup`
 - `CoreStart`